onja-org/w2_css_tailwind_media_queries/lessons/intro.md

 ## How This Lab Teaches Responsive Design

 ### The Shape-Shifting Environment
-This lab itself demonstrates responsive design!
+The dashboard of the lab itself demonstrates responsive design!
+Test it out, go back to the dashboard.
 As you resize your browser, notice how the entire interface transforms:

 - **Mobile (< 640px)**: Minimal terminal interface focused on essential tasks
 - **Tablet (640px - 1024px)**: Friendly, touch-optimized interface with larger buttons